unt-libraries/untl-metadata-documentation/docs/technical/metadata-workflow.rst

 All items in the Digital Collections must have a metadata record in order to go online.
-This page describes the workflow for creating metadata before upload, which is primarily a manual process, by entering information in the `New Record Creator <https://edit.texashistory.unt.edu/nrc/>`_.
+This page describes the workflow for creating metadata before upload, which is primarily a manual process, by entering information in the `New Record Creator <https://edit.texashistory.unt.edu/nrc/>`_ (this does require an editing account).
 Metadata creation generally happens near the end of the process, roughly outlined here: